Vietnam.vn - Nền tảng quảng bá Việt Nam

 OSIRIS-APEX reached perihelion for the first time on January 2 in a modified attitude, with the solar arrays repositioned as shields to protect the most vulnerable parts.

-However, after 6 months of monitoring the spacecraft and modifying some details, NASA scientists dared to confirm that it was completely safe and strong enough to survive several more perihelion passes - about 9 months each time.
+However, after 6 months of monitoring the spacecraft and making some modifications, NASA scientists dare to confirm that it is completely safe and strong enough to survive several more perihelion passes - about 9 months each time.

-As for its target, the "Destroyer" Apophis is the asteroid that tops the list of most dangerous objects to Earth by both NASA and ESA (European Space Agency).
+As for its target, the "Destroyer" Apophis is the asteroid that tops both NASA and ESA (European Space Agency) lists of the most dangerous objects to Earth.

 It also caused concern when it was predicted to have a high probability of colliding with Earth on Friday, April 13, 2029.